blackfellas/sidebar-banner/README.md

 * Pip (to install the python modules in `requirements.txt`).
 Heroku does this automatically.
 * pgAdmin to create and connect to databases locally and remotely (on Heroku) http://www.pgadmin.org/
 * Heroku host (free tier) with Postgres database installed.
 If you want to run locally, you won't need `Procfile`
-* Create a database using sqlalchemy (heroku run python) or pgAdmin.
+* Create a database using psycopg2 (`heroku run python`) or pgAdmin.
-* Configure your Reddit, Imgur, and Postgres DB credentials by entering them into schedule.cfg (no need to enter Reddit password if using oauth)
+* Configure your Reddit, Imgur, and Postgres DB credentials by entering them into `schedule.cfg` (no need to enter Reddit password if using oauth)
 * Optional: copy the files to a Dropbox folder and deploy by syncing it with Heroku.

 #### Running:
-* Set up the wiki page on reddit for your bot http://reddit.com/r/YOURSUBREDIT/wiki/YOURBOT-schedule
+* Set up the wiki page on reddit for your bot http://reddit.com/r/YOURSUBREDIT/wiki/YOURBOT-schedule and schedule events (for more on using `rrule`, see https://labix.org/python-dateutil)
 * After scheduling using the YAML syntax (see https://www.reddit.com/r/AutoModerator/comments/1z7rlu/-/cfrzuxb)
 * Send a message to your bot to `schedule` using your subreddit in the subject place
 * Run the `banner.py` script (using a task scheduler on your PC, cron, or Heroku scheduler)